UST Growling Tigers basketball: Early years

-An experimental sports meet among the triumvirate of UP, UST and National University called the "Big Three" and formed in 1930, arose from the schools' dissatisfaction with the NCAA's plan to incorporate the league with the Bureau of Commerce.
-A permission to stage the games was eventually granted by the league on the condition that NCAA events would be given priority over the use of sports facilities.
-The three schools later withdrew from the NCAA and the Big Three was formally inaugurated as a league in 1932.
-The Goldies won the championships from 1931 to 1934 behind the exploits of their three national team members, Jacinto Ciria Cruz, Primitivo Martinez, and Herminio Silva.
+The Big Three was launched as an experimental sports meet among the triumvirate of UP, UST and NU, with the Goldies winning for four straight years behind the exploits of their three national team members in Jacinto Ciria Cruz, Primitivo Martinez, and Herminio Silva.
+It was formally inaugurated as a league in 1932—four years before the three schools formally withdrew their participation from the NCAA.
 Apart from the Big Three League, the Goldies also competed in the National Open Championship and tournaments organized by the Philippine Amateur Athletic Federation where they won titles in 1935, 1937, 1940, and 1941.

 With the addition of Far Eastern University to the group in 1938, the Big Three League was dissolved and the UAAP was inaugurated.
 The Goldies lost to the Tamaraws in a game that decided the tournament's first champion.
 UST went on to record their first back-to-back championships in the next two years, although the 1939 crown was shared with FEU and UP when they all finished with identical 4–2 win–loss records.
-Herr Silva, who had ventured into coaching after the 1938 season took over the Goldies when Dr. Jose Rodríguez resigned.
-The 1940 champion team became known to sports scribes as the "Captains' Team" due to the presence of five skippers in the lineup.
+Silva, who had ventured into coaching after the 1938 season took over the Goldies after Dr. Jose Rodríguez resigned.
+The 1940 champion team became known to sports scribes as the "Captains' Team" due to the presence of five skippers in their lineup.
 Aside from then team captain Gabby Fajardo, the others who had served as the Goldies' leaders in past tournaments were Francisco Vestil, Salvador Siao, Enrique Novales, and Gabby's brother Fely who was a transferee from Letran.

 Postwar era

-The postwar resumption of the UAAP in 1946 after a five-year absence saw the Glowing Goldies record their first undefeated season when they won all six of their games to claim their third straight championship.
-The team was honored in a ceremony on May 12, 1996, to commemorate the 50th year of the championship.
+The postwar resumption of the UAAP in 1946 after a five-year absence saw the Glowing Goldies record another undefeated season when they won all six of their games to claim their third straight championship.
+The team was honored in a ceremony on May 12, 1996 to commemorate the 50th year of the championship.